BayanGroup/nutch-custom-search/README.md

 </aliases>
 ```

-Next, if you want the extractor parse all content types, add it to the mimeType with name="*":
+Next, if you want the extractor to parse all content types, add it to the mimeType with name="*":

 ```xml
 <mimeType name="*">
 	<plugin id="extractor" />
 	<plugin id="parse-tika" />
 </mimeType>
 ```

 Or if you want to use it for specific content types, add its name to the corresponding mimeTypes: